 Example: Limited Company vs. Self-employed Contractor

-There is no tax on the salary, the first £2,000 of dividends are tax free and you have the balance of the standard personal allowance which is currently £12,500 which is tax free.
-After this, you now pay 7.5% tax on the balance of dividends up to the £50,000 threshold.
+There is no tax on the salary, the first £2,000 of dividends are tax free, and you have the balance of the standard tax-free personal allowance, which is currently £12,500.
+After this, you will pay 7.5% tax on the balance of dividends up to the £50,000 threshold.

 Your sole trader business generates annual profits of £50,000.

 After deduction of your £12,500 Personal Allowance, you will pay 20% Income Tax on profits up to £50,000.
 Any profits between £50,001 and £150,000 will attract Income Tax at 40%.

 You will pay £7,300 of Income Tax and £3,714 in NI Contributions.

 This means you will receive a total annual income of £38,986 after tax.

 However, do remember that no other tax will have been payable on your business profits before you pay yourself.
 A company, however, will have paid 19% Corporation Tax on profits before dividends are taken.